 Truck accidents can be catastrophic.
 The smallest commercial vehicle dwarfs a typical passenger car.
-While truckers are required by law to operate their vehicles in a safe manner, drivers are human, and accidents happen.
+While truckers are required by law to operate their vehicles safely, drivers are human, and accidents happen.

 People injured by truckers who choose to break the rules or who act negligently have the right to demand compensation for their injuries.
 An Omaha truck accident lawyer can help you hold negligent truckers and their employers responsible for their actions.

-The personal injury attorney of Berry Law can investigate the accident, take care of the paperwork, and represent your interests in whatever form the next battle may take, whether negotiations over a settlement or a fight in court.
+Our team at Berry Law can investigate the accident, handle the paperwork, and represent your interests in whatever form the next battle may take, whether that be negotiations over a settlement or a fight in court.
 So call or fill out our online contact form to get started.

-How to Prove Negligence in a Truck Accident Claim
+How do Lawyers Prove Negligence in a Truck Accident Claim?

 Truck accident plaintiffs bear the burden of proof.
-When employed appropriately, these four factors can assist the plaintiff to prove negligence and guilt.
-You can define these parts and your case with the right evidence.
+When employed appropriately, these four factors can assist your Omaha truck accident lawyer in proving negligence and liability.
+We can establish these elements and prove your case with the proper evidence.

 Duty of Care

-In some instances, the law considers if a duty of care exists.
+In some instances, the law considers whether a duty of care exists.
 Duty of care is an obligation people owe one another.
-In a truck accident, drivers must observe the regulations of the road and drive properly.
+For example, in a truck accident, drivers must observe the regulations of the road and drive properly.
 In an auto collision, this duty of care is typically implied.

 Breach of Duty